-- Use as a dipping sauce for pork and fennel meatballs.
+- Use as a dipping sauce for fennel pork meatballs.

 - Make your breakfast ultra cozy by lightly drizzling over your fried eggs and breakfast potatoes.

 - Drizzle over your next batch of shepherd’s pie or chicken pot pies.

 - Pour it over mashed potatoes or mashed cauliflower.

 Complete Your Thanksgiving Menu

 Hosting Thanksgiving can always be a bit nerve wracking.
 But as long as you plan ahead, figure out what dishes you’re making, and what ingredients you’ll need, it’ll be a breeze.
 Here’s a few easy Thanksgiving side dishes to add to your menu this season.

 - Roasted Brussels Sprouts